 Yes.
 The distribution of your RPRB lump sum is subject to the Federal income and excise taxes in effect at the time you receive it, which may include a 10% tax penalty.
 You may defer income taxes by rolling over your distribution into a tax-qualified plan or to an IRA.
-Please consult a legal, financial or CPA tax advisor before making any RPRB lump sum decision.
-Also, please review the Special Tax Notice provided by the Plan Administrator.
+Please consult a legal, financial or CPA tax advisor before making any RPRB lump sum decision if the distribution is taken before the year you turn age 50.